-Leicester City have made a spectacular start to the 2019/20 Premier League season.
+Leicester City has made a spectacular start to the 2019/20 Premier League season.
 The Foxes are competing with the best teams in the division right now and have already taken maximum points off Newcastle, Tottenham, Bournemouth, and Sheffield Utd in recent weeks.

 With Man Utd, Chelsea, and Arsenal struggling, could Brendan Rodgers lead Leicester to a top-four finish?